Trevor Byfield: Television work

 Byfield featured in many popular British television programmes over several decades, these included Heartbeat, EastEnders, Casualty, Holby City, Coronation Street, Family Affairs, Doctors, Only Fools and Horses, Inspector Morse (as the title character in the episode "Who Killed Harry Field?"), One Foot in the Grave, Birds of a Feather, The Professionals, Minder, Spooks, Lovejoy, So Haunt Me and New Tricks.
 He appeared in seventeen episodes of The Bill in fourteen different roles.

 Personal life

 Byfield married Janet Offor in 1966 and they had two children together, but subsequently divorced.

 Accident

 In January 2009 he suffered a broken hip and ribs as well as a collapsed lung, when a tractor that he was driving lost control on a road and hit trees before rolling down an embankment during filming of the ITV show Heartbeat near Grosmont.
 Four crew members were also hurt.
 Byfield was airlifted to hospital.

 Death

-Byfield died in 2017 following a bout of pneumonia, he was 73.
+Byfield died from pneumonia on 11 October 2017, aged 73.